iodoki/blog-books-techniques/pragmatic-unit-testing-in-java-8-with-JUnit.md

+#Book Review - Pragmatic Unit Testing in Java 8 with JUnit

-Pragmatic Unit Testing in Java 8 with JUnit was written by Jeff Langr with Andy Hunt and Dave Thomas.
+[Pragmatic Unit Testing in Java 8 with JUnit](https://pragprog.com/book/utj2/pragmatic-unit-testing-in-java-8-with-junit) was written by Jeff Langr with Andy Hunt and Dave Thomas.

 In this book, the authors intentions are to demonstrate that unit tests are quite simple; the real problems that complicate unit testing and introduce expensive complexity, are a result of poorly-designed, untestable code.